 In elementary OS Freya, a single-click on file or folder will do the action of opening it.
-Although this is great for people who start using elementary as their first OS, it could be a frustrating experience for those switching from Windows or other Linux distro where typically double-click is needed to open any item.
-In this tutorial, let’s learn how to enable double-click to open files and folders.
+Although this is great for people who start using elementary as their first OS, it could be a frustrating experience for those switching from Windows or other Linux distro where double-click is needed to open any item.
+So, in this tutorial, let’s learn how to enable double-click to open files and folders.

 Method 1: From GSETTINGS